ucsb-cs148-w25/pj09-socialrunning/README.md

    - pip install -r requirements.txt
    - python3 app.py

+   Download from this kaggle dataset to your local computer: https://www.kaggle.com/datasets/priyamchoksi/spotify-dataset-114k-songs
+   In the backend folder add take this downloaded file and and change the name to "track_features.csv"

 ## Frontend Setup (Javacript)
 - instantiate a new terminal
 - npm install